kibuchijw/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 	* The first line: "C is fun"
 	* The second line: "Python is cool"
 	* The third line: "JavaScript is amazing"
 	* You must use `console.log(...)` to print all output
 	* You are not allowed to use `var`
+### 2. Arguments
+* A script that prints a message depending on the number of arguments passed:
+	* If no arguments are passed to the script, print "No argument"
+	* If only one argument is passed to the script, print "Argument found"
+	* Otherwise, print "Arguments found"
+	* You must use `console.log(...)` to print all output
+	* You are not allowed to use `var`